lifepillar/vim-colortemplate/Readme.md

   millions of colors, and both terminal and GUI Vim.
 - Generate color schemes that load efficiently and have a consistent structure following best practices.
-- Automatically computes xterm approximations for GUI colors.
+- Automatically compute xterm approximations for GUI colors.
 - Import any color scheme.
 You do not have to start from scratch!
 - Display information about the highlight group under the cursor or mouse.
 - Compute useful statistics about your color scheme.
 - Support generating any kind of auxiliary files (say, `autoload/gorgeous.vim` or `scripts/foo.sh`).
-- Has syntax completion for highlight groups, keywords and common colors.

 Colortemplate is fully documented: to learn everything about it, read `:help colortemplate.txt`.